 1 large onion, thinly sliced

-1 pound crimini mushrooms, cleaned, stems removed and cleaned
+1 pound crimini mushrooms, cleaned, stems removed, cleaned and sliced

 1/2 cup dried porcini mushrooms, soaked in boiling water for about 15 minutes and then drained and chopped